DanishRay/HND-Data-Analytics-Work/SQL_Revision_Phase_Test_2/README.md

 # **SQL REVISION PHASE TEST 02**

 This file contains my revision work for phase test 02 Data Engineering Module, focusing on SQL techniques.
-The file involves analyzing a retail database scheme to solve specific business questions using various SQL functions
+The file involves analyzing a retail database scheme that has been provided by a lecturer to solve specific business questions using various SQL functions